 Here’s a snippet of 6502 machine language, from a Commodore computer of several decades ago.
 The basic concept still applies to an Intel x86 CPU of today even though it’s a different CPU family.

 85 20 D0

-As you can see, it’s just a series of numbers in hexadecimal.
+As you can see, the instruction code is just a series of numbers in hexadecimal.
 A disassembler could render it in binary too, but A9 takes a lot less space than 1001.
 Hexadecimal is a compromise, but it’s a good one.
 That number format is more convenient to read and type than pure binary, while being easy to convert to and from binary if needed.

 What this sequence does is set the CPU’s accumulator (a built-in variable) to a value of 0, then store the accumulator in the memory address 0xd020 (traditionally rendered $d020 on the 6502), which translates to memory address 53280 in decimal.

 Introducing assembly language

 The numbers A9 and 85 above are significant, but who wants to memorize hundreds of numbers just so they can program in machine language?
 Nobody.
 So instead, we use a slightly higher level language called assembly language that uses mnemonics.

 Here’s the code snippet from above rendered in assembly language.

 This is still cryptic, but at least I can explain it.
 LDA stands for LoaD the Accumulator.
 STA stands for STore the Accumulator.